gopitk/azure-content/articles/machine-learning/machine-learning-data-science-vm-do-ten-things.md

 #### Setup

-1. Install the AzureML package by typing ```install.packages("AzureML")``` in Revolution R Enterprise 8.0 IDE.
+1. Install the AzureML R package by typing ```install.packages("AzureML")``` in Revolution R Enterprise 8.0 IDE or your R IDE.
 2. Download RTools from [here](https://cran.r-project.org/bin/windows/Rtools/).
-You need the zip utility in thr path to operationalize your R package into AzureML.
+You need the zip utility in the path (and named zip.exe) to operationalize your R package into AzureML.
 3. Create a settings.json file under a directory called ```.azureml``` under your home directory and enter the parameters from your Azure ML workspace:

 settings.json File structure: